Brezovica Žumberačka

 Brezovica Žumberačka is a settlement in Croatia, part of the Town of Ozalj in Karlovac County.
 It is located along the Slovene-Croatian border, next to Brezovica pri Metliki, with which it de facto forms one settlement.
-De jure, it is a Croatian exclave surrounded by Slovene villages of Brezovica pri Metliki and Malo Lešče.
+De jure, it is a Croatian exclave surrounded by the Slovene villages of Brezovica pri Metliki and Malo Lešče.

 The area of the settlement is 1.83 ha.
 As of 2011, the population is 19.